sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 emerge sys-firmware/iwl6005-ucode
 ```

-- finally, don't forget to install a dhcp client by typing `emerge dhcpdc`
+- finally, don't forget to install a dhcp client by typing `emerge dhcpcd`

 # Configure keymap and hwclock